sharkwouter/steamos-installer/README.md

 - All contributors to Stephenson's Rocket, Directhex in particular.
 - [40-1]PvtBalderick, for help with ideas and testing.
-- Dubigrasu, for help with development,testing and ideas.
+- Dubigrasu, for help with development, testing and ideas.
 - Nate Wardawg, for the name.
 - Jorgën Såagrid, for allowing the continued use of the name VaporOS.
 - Valve for creating SteamOS in the first place.